astreum/whitepaper/README.md

 ### Vision

-Empower web 3 builders to:-
+The Astreuos Blockchain empowers web 3 builders to:-
-- create browser extensions that interface with an astreuos node to enhance user experiences
+- create next generation applications and experiences that interface with Astreuos Node APIs for transactions, storage & compute.
-- create blockchain applications
+- create powerful on-chain applications such as tokens, exchanges and DAOs.
-- host web applications and media content on Nebula
+- host web applications, static sites and media content on Nebula Storage.
-- create compute applications on Reactor
+- create compute intensive applications using Reactor Private & Public Computations.

 ### Future